CS418/group-project-team-black-hawks/README.md

 #### RMSE value – 0.3459

 b) Random Forest
 A random forest is a supervised machine learning algorithm that is constructed from decision tree algorithms.
+It’s more accurate than the decision tree algorithm.